 - Selling your product or setting up sales meetings

-Contacts will be referred in the first instance to Lucy Edwards with the information in the linked form.
-Lucy will then refer you either directly to a member of the team for 1:1 support, or to one of our workshops if there is one coming up which is relevant.
+Contacts will be referred in the first instance to Marc Huglin, Operations Manager, with the information in the linked form.
+Marc will then refer you either directly to a member of the team for 1:1 support, or to one of our workshops if there is one coming up which is relevant.
 Participants can expect to get an initial one or one-and-a-half hour consultation / advice session (depending on the complexity of the problem), followed by additional contacts/introductions/advice/referrals as appropriate.

-Now you have read the criteria, please fill out the referrals form.
+Now you have read the criteria, please fill out the registration form.